emb-riscv/specs-markdown/introduction.md

 / **low power** / **IoT** applications that do not require an operating system.
 Favour **C/C++** multi-threaded **RTOS** systems.

+A secondary goal is to improve the RISC-V microcontroller profile to the point where it can be adopted by the RISC-V foundation as a alternate standard for microcontroller devices.

 ## Limitations

 These specifications intentionally **do not** include application class devices which